Loader Loading...

 COVID PANDEMIC UPDATE

-COVID continues to be an ongoing risk, and each new variant seems to be more easily transmitted than its predecessor.
-We all know someone who may have become infected after attending some kind of event.
-While most pandemic restrictions have now been lifted, we continue to strongly recommend precautions when attending a funeral or unveiling.
+COVID is still with us, and the new variant(s) seem to be more easily transmitted than their predecessors.
+Case numbers are rising again and we all know someone who may have become infected after attending some kind of event.
+Seniors, and those with certain chronic medical conditions are particularly vulnerable, as well as those who do not have up to date vaccinations.
+While pandemic restrictions are not being implemented right now, we continue to strongly recommend precautions when attending a funeral or unveiling.

 • Please wear a mask whenever you are inside the chapel, or attending a service at a cemetery.